C-ORG/whitepaper/README.md

        <em>Regulators</em>
    </td>
    <td>
-       ▪ Favor innovation in your jurisdiction to create new products and services ▪ Protect your citizens from scams with FAIR
+       ▪ Favor innovation in your jurisdiction to create new products and services<br/>
+       ▪ Protect your citizens from scams with FAIR<br/>
        ▪ Collect taxes easily at the DAT level
    </td>
   </tr>